Mainstream Doctors’ Ineptitude Put on Display in the New England Journal of MedicineNovember 2010

 It should be no surprise to learn that this study was halted prematurely because the debilitated men given the high-dose testosterone (with no aromatase inhibitor) suffered more “atherosclerosis-related events” such as heart attack, stroke, and sudden death.1

 The official title of this study is “Adverse Events with Testosterone Administration.”
 A more accurate title may have been: “Elevated Estrogen Leads to Cardiovascular Events in Older Men.”

-To read Life Extension’s recent review about the dangers of estrogen imbalance in aging men published in the May 2010 magazine issue, visit: www.lef.org/maleestrogen
+Read Life Extension’s recent review about the dangers of estrogen imbalance in aging men published from the May 2010 magazine.

 Life Extension Writes a Letter to These Doctors